akhtarnabeel/ecoforecastCS/README.md

 </p>

 #### Ecological Workflows:

-Ecological workflows are composed of different prediction models.
+Ecological workflows are composed of different prediction models, which consist of the jobs running serially or in parallel, and the output from a job is used as input to other jobs.
 Figure 1 shows examples of two such workflows.
 In workflow type 1, the output from job A is used by job B for the prediction, and the jobs are executed serially.
 In workflow type 2, the output from job A is used by job C and D for the prediction, and the job C and D are executed in parallel.

-We build an infrastructure
+Some jobs need to be executed periodically (e.g. every day) while other jobs are executed based on external events (e.g. new weather data).

-Cyberinfrastructure for ecological workflows using state of the art virtualization technologies for cloud computing.
+To support ecological workflows, we aim to created a secure and scalable cyberinfrastructure over multiple cloud providers.

 <p align="center">
 <img align=center src="https://github.com/akhtarnabeel/ecoforecastCS/raw/master/screenshots/System.jpg" width="700" height="500" />